huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 </hfoption>
 <hfoption id="specific pipeline">

-Checkpoints can also be loaded by their specific pipeline class if you already know it.
+Checkpoints can be loaded by their specific pipeline class if you already know it.
 For example, to load a Stable Diffusion model, use the [`StableDiffusionPipeline`] class.

 ```python
 from diffusers import StableDiffusionPipeline